 - EFHN is for individuals within the Diocese of Central New York.

 - A member of the clergy (parish priest, rector, or dean) or a parish warden (in parishes without clergy) identifies a case of severe human need and determines that the case meets the EFHN guidelines above.

-- After the clergyperson (or warden) has discussed the case with an EFHN board member, the clergyperson (or warden) completes the EFHN Application.
-The completed application should be sent to Debbie Nettle in the diocesan office.
+- The clergyperson (or warden) completes the EFHN Application.
+The completed application should be sent to email@example.com

-- The EFHN board member notifies the diocesan office of the approved request, and the diocesan office issues a check, usually to the clergyperson’s discretionary account.
+- The EFHN Board will notify the diocesan office of the approved request, and the diocesan office issues a check, usually to the clergyperson’s discretionary account.